billjuv/OMG-ESP32-BLE_govee_sniffer/README.md

 - USB Micro cable and 5V USB charger
 - [3D printed case — ESP32 D1 Mini Case by briancmoses (Printables.com)](https://www.printables.com/model/342820-esp32-d1-mini-case)

 > **Note on the case:** The lid brim hits the reset switch on the board, preventing the lid from fitting properly.
-Trim a small amount off the brim to fix this.
+Trim a small amount off the brim around the switch to fix this.

 <img src=Attachments/5FB23FBC-6F71-4341-87C9-EF0F291E7915.jpg width="60%"/>